Skip to content

 """

-Updates the kernel and noise variance parameters of the objective function.
+Update the kernel and noise variance used by the objective.

 """